CanonicalLtd/maas-docs/en/installconfig-hwe-kernels.md

 ## Using kernels

-The kernel installed on a node is, by default, the Ubuntu release's native kernel.
-However, it is possible to tell MAAS to use a HWE kernel.
+The kernel installed on a node during deployment is, by default, the Ubuntu release's native kernel.
+However, it is possible to tell MAAS to use a different kernel.
 This can be done in three ways:

 - globally (default minimum kernel)
 - per machine (minimum kernel)